railwayapp/docs/src/docs/tutorials/proximity-steering.md

 - Fill out the name and description, leave **Endpoint Steering** as its default, it will not be used with only a single endpoint.

-- Enter the endpoint name, using the service name here is a good idea.
+- Enter the endpoint name, using the service name is ideal.

-- For the **Endpoint Address** we use the Railway generated domain for our us-west1 service, e.g. `region-us-west1.up.railway.app` without the scheme or a trailing slash.
+- For the **Endpoint Address** we use the Railway generated domain.

+    Example -  `region-us-west1.up.railway.app`

+    This should be just the domain without the scheme or trailing slash.

 - For the weight option we will use a value of 1.

 - Click **Add host header** and enter the same value as used for the Endpoint Address.

-    **Note:** Railway does host based routing so we need to set the host header so they know how to route the incoming requests from Cloudflare.
+    Railway does host based routing so we need to set the host header so they know how to route the incoming requests from Cloudflare.

 - Remove the second empty endpoint.

+    Our pool only needs to contain a single endpoint as Railway handles single region replicas for us.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1721867906/docs/tutorials/proximity-load-balancing/pool_settings_config_qh5s1k.png"
 alt="screenshot of end endpoint settings in the pool creator" layout="responsive" width={1060} height={600} quality={100} />

-    **Note:** Our pool only needs to contain a single endpoint as Railway handles single region replicas for us.

 - Click **"Configure co-ordinates for Proximity Steering"** and enter the Latitude and Longitude that can be found in this [JSON file](https://www.google.com/about/datacenters/json/locations.json).